Baked Apple French Toast

-- When the oven temperature has reached 375 degrees, put the skillet in the oven and bake until the mixture is set, about 45 minutes.
+- Once the oven temperature has reached 375 degrees, put the skillet in the oven and bake until the mixture is set, about 45 minutes.

 - Serve right away, drizzled with maple syrup.

 Prepare this the night before and then bake it in the morning.
 Simply follow the recipe through step 4, then refrigerate overnight.
-In the morning, heat the oven to 375 degrees, then proceed with the rest of the recipe.
+In the morning, turn the oven on and set the heat to 375 degrees, then proceed with the rest of the recipe.